-A number of related methods exist: We build on many ideas for analyses using abstract Markov chains by Klink et al. [26], [28].
+We also build on many ideas for analyses using abstract Markov chains by Klink et al. [30], [32].
 This paper extends their works by describing a widely applicable abstraction method, and also by handling more general transient properties.

 MTBDD-based methods [8], [9] work well for some models, but have the disadvantages described above.
 The method of Wan et al. [10] uses a slightly different data structure to represent concrete models, and focuses on steady-state properties rather than transient ones.
-It does not rely on Markov decision models, and, though it works well in practice for certain model classes, cannot guarantee safe bounds for properties of the concrete model.
+It does not rely on Markov decision models, and, though it works well in practice for certain model classes, it cannot guarantee safe bounds for properties of the concrete model.

-Techniques in which a symbolic representation of the transition matrix but an explicit values for each state of the concrete model needs to be stored, as for instance in the so called hybrid method [8], [33], or using other variants of DDs [11], and also methods using Kronecker representations [34], [35], [36], [37], [38] are more precise and might be faster than the method we propose.
+There are techniques in which a symbolic representation of the transition matrix is used, but in which values assigned to the states of the model (such as probabilities) have to be stored explicitly and separately for each state of the model.
+Examples include the so-called hybrid method [8], [43], other variants of decision diagrams [11], and also methods using Kronecker representations [44], [45], [46], [47], [48].
+These kinds of methods are more precise, and might be faster than the method we propose.
 They are however not applicable in case the state space is excessively large, too large to store one value per state.

-Smith [27] developed means for the compositional abstraction of CTMCs given in a process calculus.
-This way, he obtains an abstract Markov chain, which is then analysed by a method of Baier et al. [39] to obtain bounds for the time-bounded reachability probability.
-Our approach uses a different abstraction method and can handle a more general class of properties.
+Smith [31] developed means for the compositional abstraction of CTMCs given in a process calculus.
+This way, he obtains an abstract Markov chain, which is then analysed by a method of Baier et al. [49] to obtain bounds for the time-bounded reachability probability.
+Our approach uses a different abstraction method, and can handle a more general class of properties.

-A paper by Buchholz [29] describes how bounds on longrun average (thus, non-transient) properties can be obtained from abstract Markov chains.
-It is based on a combination of policy and value iteration [40], and discusses the applicability of several variants of these methods on typical examples from queueing theory and performance evaluation.
+A paper by Buchholz [33] describes how bounds on long-run average (thus, non-transient) properties can be obtained from abstract Markov chains.
+It is based on a combination of policy and value iteration [50], and discusses the applicability of several variants of these methods on typical examples from queueing theory and performance evaluation.

-The magnifying-lens abstraction [30] by de Alfaro et al. is similar to our approach in that it also builds on (repeated) visits of concrete model states without storing the whole concrete state space.
+The magnifying-lens abstraction [34] by de Alfaro et al. is similar to our approach in that it also builds on (repeated) visits of concrete model states without storing the whole concrete state space.
 It discusses a different model, discrete-time Markov decision processes (DTMDPs), and a different property, time-unbounded reachability probabilities.

-D'Argenio et al. [41] discuss how DTMDPs given as MTBDDs can be abstracted to obtain a smaller abstract model, which is also a DTMDP, but small enough to be represented explicitly.
+D'Argenio et al. [51] discuss how DTMDPs given as MTBDDs can be abstracted to obtain a smaller abstract model, which is also a DTMDP, but small enough to be represented explicitly.
 In addition, a heuristic abstraction refinement method is presented.
 The target there was to obtain bounds for unbounded reachability probabilities.
-Works by Hermanns et al. [32] and by Kattenbelt et al. [31] later developed methods to use probabilistic games to provide tighter value bounds and predicate abstraction to handle larger or even infinitely large models, as well as refinement methods based on these frameworks.
-In contrast to the state-of-the-art for discrete-time models, the discussed refinement method we consider is more preliminary.
+Works by Hermanns et al. [36] and by Kattenbelt et al. [35] later developed methods to use probabilistic games to provide tighter value bounds and predicate abstraction to handle larger or even infinitely large models, as well as refinement methods based on these frameworks.
+In contrast to the state of the art for discretetime models, the discussed refinement method we consider is more preliminary.

 Other methods work with a finite subset of concrete states of the model under consideration, rather than subsuming concrete states in abstract ones.
-Doing so is possible for transient analyses, as there often the probability mass is concentrated on a small subset of states at each point of time, rather than being equally distributed among all states of the model.
-There exists a wide range of methods exploiting this fact in the analysis of CTMCs [42], [43], [44], [45].
-Recently, this approach was extended to infinite-state Markov decision processes [46].
+There exists a wide range of methods based on this principle for the analysis of CTMCs [52], [53], [54], [55].
+Recently, this approach was extended to infinite-state Markov decision processes [56].
 Here, two finite submodels are constructed which guarantee to bound the values over all policies from below and above.
 They can also be used to obtain a policy which is ε -optimal in the original model.